jgaa/restc-cpp/doc/Tutorial.md

 io-services.

 Note that currently, restc-cpp require that it's io-service use only one thread.
-(With asio, you can use two strategies, one io-servive and several threads, or several io-services, each using only one thread.
+(With asio, you can use two strategies, one io-service and several threads, or several io-services, each using only one thread.
 I have favored the one-thread approach as it makes the code simpler, and theoretically, it should make less CPU cache misses, something that